-By Eisha Vatsal • January 05, 2017•Writers in Residence, Features, Advice on Passing the Bar Exam, Myths & Truths
+By Eisha Vatsal • January 05, 2017•Writers in Residence, Features, Bar Exam, Myths & Truths

 October 14: Day of Results.
 It is one of those “where were you” moments.
 I was in India, of all places, as sleep deprived as I could possibly be.
 As I waited for the results to load, I made jokes to lighten up the mood, saying that the suspense was literally killing me (side note: my dad and I hate the improper use of the word “literally”).
 Finally the page loaded and I scrolled to the bottom of the list to find my seat number.
 It wasn’t there.
 At first I didn’t believe it, I thought it was a mistake.
 I reloaded the page and tried again.
 Still nothing.